kevintang300/Trivia2020/README.md

 ## Description
-This project is based around ATMega32 Controller.
+A project based around ATMega32 Controller.
 There are only 2 categories (Pop culture and Sports)  that are implemented due to the lack of storage the microcontroller can hold.
 Each category holds a series ofrandomized questions.
 A score out of 10 will be displayed on the LED once 10 randomized questions have been asked.
 A 70% or higher will produce a pleasing low to high tune, otherwise it will produce a gloomy high to low tune.

+- **Programming Language:** C

 - **Category:** Games